bianchi-ed/Twitch-chat-for-Discord/README.md

 ### 2. Configure config.json

-Create a file named config.json on the root folder and provide the following information:
+Create a file named config.json on the root folder and populate with the following information:

 ```json
 {